Elizabeth Blackwell Biography for Kids

 In 1853, Elizabeth and Marie Zakrzewska, a German doctor, founded the New York Infirmary for Indigent Women and Children.
 During the Civil War, Elizabeth supported the North because of her support for abolition.
 She and her sister Emily, who had also become a doctor, worked as nurses during the war.
 The New York Infirmary worked with Dorothea Dix to train nurses for the Union.
 In 1874, Elizabeth helped start the London School of Medicine for Women.

-This pioneer for medical education for women overcame many social prejudices in order to become a doctor, and she made it possible for other women to follow in her footsteps.
+Elizabeth Blackwell was a pioneer for medical education for women, who overcame many social prejudices in order to become a doctor.
+She made it possible for other women to follow in her footsteps.
 She died May 31, 1910 in Hastings, England.